lubianat/semantic_web_course_report/manuscript.md

 Different from property creation, class creation on Wikidata does not require community approval, and any user can create new classes and add statements.

 Species-neutral cell types were already mostly present on Wikidata.
 Human-specific cell types were created for each human-specific cell type mentioned in PanglaoDB.
-Class labels and "subclass of" statements (<https://www.wikidata.org/wiki/Q21514624>) were added to a spreadsheet and uploaded to Wikidata via the batch edition tool Quickstatements (<https://quickstatements.toolforge.org/#/>)
+Class labels and "subclass of" statements (<https://www.wikidata.org/wiki/Q21514624>) were added to a spreadsheet and uploaded to Wikidata via the batch edition tool Quickstatements (<https://quickstatements.toolforge.org/#/>).

 ## Integration to Wikidata

 The reconciled dataset was uploaded to Wikidata via the Wikidata Integrator python package (<https://github.com/SuLab/WikidataIntegrator>), a wrapper for the Wikidata Application Programming Interface.
 The details of the integration can be seen in the accompanying Jupyter notebook.

 ## Access to reconciled data
 ### Wikidata dumps

 Wikidata provides regular dumps in a variety of formats, including RDF dumps: <https://www.wikidata.org/wiki/Wikidata:Database_download>.
-It is possible to also download partial dumps of the database with reduced size (ex: <https://wdumps.toolforge.org/dump/987> for all cell types with the has_marker property)
+It is possible to also download partial dumps of the database with reduced size (ex: <https://wdumps.toolforge.org/dump/987> for all cell types with the `has_marker` property).

 ### SPARQL queries